LeBron James gets 1st win as a Laker in romp over Suns

+"It feels great," he said.
+"It is a win, period, but it feels good to know what we have been doing over training camp and these first few games to continue to get better."

-Lance Stephenson had 23 points, eight rebounds and eight assists, JaVale McGee added 20 points, and Kyle Kuzma 17 for the Lakers.
+Lance Stephenson had 23 points, eight rebounds and eight assists, JaVale McGee added 20 points and Kyle Kuzma had 17 for the Lakers.
 They had seven players in double figures.

 The Suns' Devin Booker had 23 points, seven rebounds and seven assists but left the game in the third quarter with a strained left hamstring.
 Deandre Ayton, the No. 1 overall pick this year, had 22 points and 11 rebounds.